Virgil Mazilescu

-Virgil Mazilescu (/ro/; born 11 April 1942, Corabia, Olt County, Romania — died 10 August 1984, Bucharest, Romania) was a Romanian poet, essayist and translator.
+Virgil Mazilescu (/ro/; born 11 April 1942, Corabia, Olt County, Romania — died 10 August 1984, Bucharest, Romania) was a Romanian poet, essayist, and translator.

 Life

-After finishing the "Spiru Haret” High School in Bucharest in 1957, he enrolled in the Department of Romanian Language and Literature of the University of Bucharest, from where he graduated in 1964.
-After stints as a school teacher and as a librarian, he worked from 1970 until his death as a copy editor for România literară.
-For a few years he was the secretary of the Romanian Writers' Union's literary circle, led by Miron Radu Paraschivescu.
+After finishing the Spiru Haret High School in Bucharest in 1957, he enrolled in the Department of Romanian Language and Literature of the University of Bucharest, from where he graduated in 1964.
+After stints as a school teacher in Greaca, Giurgiu and as a librarian in Ploiești, he worked from 1970 until his death as a copy editor for România Literară.
+For a few years he was the secretary of the Writers' Union of Romania's literary circle, led by Miron Radu Paraschivescu.

-A bohemian, who was also known for his heavy drinking, he died on August 10, 1984.
+A bohemian, who was also known for his heavy drinking, he died on 10 August 1984.
+He was buried at Cernica Monastery, in Pantelimon, Ilfov.

 Literary activity

-In 1966 he made his literary debut in "Povestea vorbei”, the monthly avantgarde literary supplement of the magazine Ramuri from Craiova, edited by Miron Radu Paraschivescu.
+In 1966 he made his literary debut in Povestea vorbei, the monthly avantgarde literary supplement of the magazine Ramuri from Craiova, edited by Miron Radu Paraschivescu.